EricRohlfs/html-au/README.md

 ```

 ## Project Technical Summary
-Using HTML attributes to make a DSL for a set of use cases that will just re-render components vs trying to do updates.
+Using HTML attributes to make a DSL for a set of use cases that will re-render the an entire component.
 Inspired by HTMX.
-The primary reason is, why even go to the server for html components/fragments.
-Have either an internal router to do that work, or use a convention based approach.
+If the amount of code to write is about the same on the client vs the server, save the http call and do the work on the client.

 ```
 // simple input and button.
 Clicking the button updates the input value.